 When traveling in endemic areas of Latin America, apply insect repellents such as N -diethyl-meta-toluamide (DEET) to avoid American trypanosomiasis.
 Pyrethrin insecticides also may be used to kill insect vectors.
 Using bed nets to keep away insects is advisable.

-Mohammed J Zafar, MD, FAAN, Associate Clinical Professor of Medicine, Kalamazoo Center for Medical Studies, Michigan State University College of Human Medicine; Neurologist, Clinical Neurophysiologist and Neuroimager, Kalamazoo Nerve Center, PLLC
+Mohammed J Zafar, MD, FAAN, FACP, Associate Clinical Professor of Medicine, West Michigan University School of Medicine; Neurologist, Clinical Neurophysiologist and Neuroimager, Kalamazoo Nerve Center, PLLC

 Disclosure: Nothing to disclose.